Massipssa/Docs/ml/intro..md

     - Data rule #4: track how you manipulate data
   - Select the algorithm
     - Algorithm descision factors
-      - Learning type
+      - Learning type (supervised or unsupervised)
-      - Result
+      - Result (regression or classsification)
       - Complexity
       - Basic vs enhanced
   - Training the model